azoth-lang/azoth.language.reference/src/ideas.md

 `ClosedSocket`).
 There would be methods that took the one and returned the other.
 For example, the `close()` method would consume the socket and then return a `ClosedSocket`.
 However, this may not require move reference types.
 Indeed, one may not want move for most methods on socket.
-The close method could be declared `fn close(self$owned) -> ClosedSocket$owned`.
+The close method could be declared `fn close(iso self) -> iso ClosedSocket`.
 It would then take ownership of self.
 That is a little strange because one can't use the `move` keyword with the self reference.
 The dot operator would have to do this implicitly.

 ### Tuple Base Class